tsani/nutcalc/README.md

 Nutcalc uses the _inductive model of food._ I designed this model to enable arbitrary layering of foods upon foods to uniformly represent recipes, meals, meal plans, etc.
+I wrote a [blog post](https://jerrington.me/posts/2025-02-20-induction-on-food.html) about the inductive model.
+I explain the gist of it here below.

 A _Food_ is defined as either: